thetechnohack/thetechnohack.github.io/_posts/2021-01-22-hello-world.md

 ## History
 !["Hello, World!" program by Brian Kernighan (1978)](https://upload.wikimedia.org/wikipedia/commons/thumb/2/21/Hello_World_Brian_Kernighan_1978.jpg/220px-Hello_World_Brian_Kernighan_1978.jpg)

-Though the origins of Hello World remain somewhat unclear, the tradition of using the phrase "Hello, World!" as a test message was influenced by an example program in the seminal 1978 book <a href="https://archive.org/details/TheCProgrammingLanguageFirstEdition/page/n143/mode/2up">**The C Programming Language**</a>.The example program in that book prints "*hello, world*", and was inherited from a 1974 Bell Laboratories internal memorandum by *Brian Kernighan*, Programming in C: A Tutorial.
+Though the origins of Hello World remain somewhat unclear, the tradition of using the phrase "Hello, World!" as a test message was influenced by an example program in the seminal 1978 book <a href="https://archive.org/details/TheCProgrammingLanguageFirstEdition/page/n143/mode/2up">The C Programming Language</a>.

+The example program in that book prints "Hello, world", and was inherited from a 1974 Bell Laboratories internal memorandum by **Brian Kernighan**, Programming in C: A Tutorial.

 ## 'Hello, World' in different programming languages